- Date : 24/07/2020

 Is one faster than the other?

 Since NBFCs do not work with public savings, they are also subject to fewer rules and less scrutiny.
 So, they do not require as much documentation to process loans.
 Since many small-scale industry owners and rural entrepreneurs do not have the right papers, the system suits them well.
+Some NBFCs may also have an exclusive mandate to operate in a specific sector – like agriculture.
+They may offer finance against agricultural assets such as land and produce, along with loans for agri-equipment, machinery and working capital.

 Banks need to be highly compliant.
 Hence, getting a loan from a bank requires one to have multiple documents, KYC checks, past returns etc.